huawei-noah/noah-research/NLP/TD4CL/README.md

                            -o ../data/squad_adversarial_converted
 ```

-Data can then be processed choosing one of `['xnli', 'pawsx', 'mldoc', 'xcopa', 'siqa', 'paws', 'twitter-ppdb', 'qnli', 'rte', 'mnli']`.
+Data can then be processed by choosing one of `['xnli', 'pawsx', 'mldoc', 'xcopa', 'siqa', 'paws', 'twitter-ppdb', 'qnli', 'rte', 'mnli']`.
 All data will be saved in the `data/` directory in an appropriate format for
 [HuggingFace Datasets](https://huggingface.co/docs/datasets/) to load.
 An example is shown below: